Tip #508: Separating the Necessary From the Nice to Know

 I should do a walk through of one of the training days, referring to the facilitator guide and the participant materials.
 I can’t imagine right now how to fit that into a 10-minute video.
 That would be the sixth – and maybe also the seventh- video.

 There is also the issue of timing.
 None of my training programs in Kenya and Zambia started with the full complement of participants.
 Some participants would wander in one, two, or even four hours late.
 It would seem that I should address how to manage that very probable situation.
-And if time got short, would they know how to transform a questionnaire activity from a small group assignment to a signaled large group discussion, or would they simply revert to lecture?
+And if time got short, would they know how to transform a questionnaire activity from a small group assignment to a signaled large group discussion?
+Or would they simply revert to lecture?
 Won’t they need some guidance on what to do in these situations?

-However, regarding the videos themselves: which of these topics are essential to the effective facilitation of the training program and would benefit from a video presentation- and which fall more clearly into the nice to know category of information that can be handled through additional references?
+• which of these topics are essential to the effective facilitation of the training program and would benefit from a video presentation- and

 Any guidance you are willing to impart to help me make these decisions will be most sincerely appreciated!